Image by Brett Jordan, provided by Unsplash via Wix.

 Who is the author?

-The Gospel of Matthew is not a book of “sayings” – though it does have many sayings in it.
-The Gospel of Matthew is in Greek, not Hebrew or Aramaic, and there is no evidence that it was ever in another language before it was in Greek.
-So Papias was not referring to the present Gospel of Matthew.
+The Gospel of Matthew that we have was written in Greek, not Hebrew or Aramaic, and there is no evidence that it ever appeared in another language before it was provided to us in Greek.

 (Further information about these conclusions can be found in a variety of sources.
 Here are some examples of scholars from a variety of positions on the theological spectrum who have reached the same conclusion: H. L. Ellison, “Matthew,” in The International Bible Commentary, edited by F. F. Bruce, p.
 1121; Raymond E. Brown, An Introduction to the New Testament, pp. 158, 208-211; William Barclay, The Gospel of Matthew, Volume 1, pp. xx-xxi; Myron Augsberger, Matthew, volume 1 of The Communicator’s Commentary (Mastering the New Testament), Lloyd J. Ogilvie, general editor, pp. 14-15; and Ignatius Catholic Study Bible: The New Testament, Revised Standard Edition, Second Catholic Edition.
 Ignatius Press, 2010, p.
 3.)